o2system/framework/README.md

 ## O2System is used Semantic Versioning

-The O2System Framework applies the Semantic Versioning system since v2.0.0.
+The O2System Framework applies the Semantic Versioning system since v2.0.0, last stable version v5.0.0-alpha.

+© Copyright 2011 - 2017 with MIT License.
+O2System Framework is a Trademark of Steeven Andrian Salim.